-Cunningham writes: “The love of city people for the country is a mad love; it feeds on impulse and pays no attention to fact.
-We, the buyers of country places, don’t really want to know too much about them before we take possession. …we never dwell on the nasty mathematics of cost or hear the ‘mort’ in mortgage.”
+Cunningham writes: “The love of city people for the country is a mad love; it feeds on impulse and pays no attention to the fact.
+We, the buyers of country places, don’t want to know too much about them before we take possession.
+We never dwell on the nasty mathematics of cost or hear the ‘mort’ in the mortgage.”

 Cunningham, too, became skilled at writing large checks after closing.

 Laskas writes about her purchase price: “If I have learned anything about money in my thirty-seven years of living, it is to ignore it.
 Never, ever add numbers up.”

 Deliberate ignorance helps her buy a “house with an identity crisis something like a chalet stuck onto a trailer.”
 She says that “this house needs me.”